 Mr Drakeford had said earlier he was satisfied systems in place provided "early warning systems" if something went wrong.

 He added: "Where things arise where I do feel there is a need for an independent outside look at what is going on in order to provide public assurance, then I will do that."

 Earlier, Cardiff and Vale University Health Board's medical director Dr Graham Shortland said an internal audit had highlighted concern and they had taken steps to "ensure the public are safe".

 BBC Wales discovered on Tuesday that Prof Berry had been suspended at the start of the year.

 It has since emerged he was suspended at the same time from Spire Cardiff Hospital where he had a private practice.

 Prof Berry, who moved to work in south Wales from the Leicester area, was originally stopped from carrying out complex surgery in October 2012 following concerns about the outcomes of some liver patients in his care.

-An initial internal investigation confirmed the health board's concerns and he was fully suspended from duties in January this year.'Distressing time'
+An initial internal investigation confirmed the health board's concerns and he was fully suspended from duties in January this year.

 Two further independent reviews by the Royal College of Surgeons (RCS) followed.

 The second RCS review, of the individual care of 31 patients who underwent complex liver surgery by the surgeon, found that 10 later died and eight of those 10 deaths were avoidable.